15. The Star (2017)

 12. Hotel Transylvania (2012)

 Starring: Adam Sandler, Selena Gomez, Andy Samberg, Kevin James, Steve Buscemi, David Spade, Molly Shannon, CeeLo Green, Jon Lovitz, Rob Riggle

-Before the recent renaissance of Adam Sandler’s much maligned career, the Hotel Transylvania series that started in 2012 was the only mild respite from a plethora of below average movies in a 10 year period between 2006 and 2016, his animated turn as Dracula seeming to combine the actor’s most lovable qualities while keeping a tight lid on those elements of his persona people had come to dislike.
+Before the renaissance of Adam Sandler’s much-maligned career, the Hotel Transylvania series that started in 2012 was the only mild respite from a plethora of below average movies the once beloved actor would star in between 2006 and 2016, his animated turn as Dracula combining the actor’s most lovable qualities while keeping a tight lid on those elements of his persona that people had come to dislike.

-Hotel Translyvania benefitted most from having a heart-warming central narrative around which its creative exploration of famed cinematic monsters Dracula, Frankenstein’s Monster, Quasimodo etc. were able to operate as entertaining comedic elements, making for an enjoyable family movie, albeit still several levels below the very best of the era.
+Hotel Transylvania benefitted most from having a heart-warming central narrative around which its creative exploration of famed cinematic monsters Dracula, Frankenstein’s Monster, Quasimodo etc. were able to operate as entertaining comedic elements, making for an enjoyable family movie, albeit one still several levels below the very best of the era.